 - Petty crime is also common

-- Travelling around can be a bumpy ride
+- Traveling around can be a bumpy ride

-Some of the common ways of travelling around Southeast Asia include tuk tuks, trains, buses, and motorbikes.
+Some of the common ways of traveling around Southeast Asia include tuk-tuks, trains, buses, and motorbikes.
 But there are some things you ought to know, according to 1cover’s Thailand guide, that are applicable across the region:

-- When there’s no meter, agree a price before you leave
+- When there’s no meter, agree on a price before you leave

 - Trains are one the safest ways to travel, but be wary of thieves on overnight trains